marciecaccamo/learning-library/developer-library/visual-builder/standalone/create-mobileapp/create-mobile/create-mobile.md

 1. In the web browser, sign in to Oracle Visual Builder.

--   If you have no current applications, the landing page appears.
+-   If you don't have any applications, the landing page appears.
 Click **\+ New  Application.**
--   If you have one or more current applications, the Visual Applications page appears.
+-   If you have one or more applications, the Visual Applications page appears.
 Click **New.**

 3. In the Create Application dialog box, enter `HR Application` in the **Application Name** field and `Tutorial application` in the **Description** field.